lzh-mb-mod/RTSCamera/README.md

   - Press `]` to toggle HUD.
 Or if you rebind the key and forget what you have set, you can also press `Home` key to toggle UI, which always works.

-  - Press `F11` to switch to enemy's team.
+  - Press `F11` to switch to enemy's team(You need to enable hotkey for it in menu first).
 Useful for making videos.

+  - Press `;` and left click to select a soldier.
+You can lock camera to the selected soldier by pressing `F`, and then control it by pressing `F` again.

 - How to control rts camera: